nabilgrouprobin/javascript-practice/Arrays and Loop-11.md

 - by default align-items: stretch; but if mother class in center then it will automatically center
 - we can group two or more values together by object or object inside an array
 - stretch in align-items is align items vertically stretch
+- arrays are references
+- break = exit a loop early do does using = return
+- break in a loop = return in a function = return also break the loop
+- continue = skip 1 iteration
+- in for loop using continue incremnet will do automatically but while loop we have to do it manually
+- in the last of function body console.log(result) = return result; then console.log(funtionname())
 ```html
 <!DOCTYPE html>
 <html>